Email Marketing Campaign Together With SEO? How To Do It?

 Of course, colors should also fit the overall branding strategy so that subscribers can recognize your website immediately.
-Take a look at the Amazon email below for inspiration.

 The CTA should be larger than other features, but don’t oversize it – just follow the example of graphic design leaders and you won’t make mistakes.

 6. Mobile Friendliness

-That is why emails not optimized for mobile devices get deleted by 80% of users and why not having a mobile friendly website actually hurts your SEO.
+That is why emails not optimized for mobile devices get deleted by 80% of users and why not having a responsive design for your website actually hurts your SEO.